MicrosoftDocs/windows-itpro-docs/windows/configuration/start-layout-troubleshoot.md

     Failure messages will appear if they aren't installed

 - If Start is not installed, then the fastest resolution is to revert to a known good configuration.
 This can be rolling back the update, resetting the PC to defaults (where there is a choice to save to delete user data), or restoring from backup.
-There is no supported method to install Start Appx files.
+No method is supported to install Start Appx files.
 The results are often problematic and unreliable.

 ### Check if Start is running